Ficool

 Sphyla smiled softly.
 "Indeed."

 The female doctor hands David his baby and the male gives the bill.
 "Once you've recovered, you're free to go."
-David pays them in real gold as the doctors swiftly left them alone.
+David pays in gold and the doctors swiftly leave.

-He cradles the newborn in his arms, murmuring in curiosity, "Just what will you become, little one?"
+He cradles the newborn in his arms, murmuring in pure curiosity.
+"Just what will you become, little one?"

-—At eight years old, the boy heals a wounded dove with a single touch as his father watches in awe.
+—At eight years old, the boy heals a wounded dove with a single touch.
+His father watches him in awe.

 "My father, David, trained me under the Solomon Rule for the first time.
-It was simple at first, but has grown harder over time—or so I thought."
+My first task was to heal animals.
+It seemed very simple at first but has grown harder over time—or so I thought."

 —At ten years old, he ventures into the hidden library beneath his home.
 As he wanders aimlessly, he stumbles upon his father's open autobiography.
-Overwhelmed by curiosity, he takes a slight glimpse at its content: "When I was ten, my sister ate my ice cream, so I dunked her toothbrush in the toilet.
+Overwhelmed by curiosity, he takes a slight glimpse at its content: "During my teenage years, my sister ate my ice cream, so I dunked her toothbrush in the toilet.
 You like ice cream, huh?
 How about you taste its remains!"

-He was very amused and tempted to read more, but his fear of being caught in such predicament kept him from doing so.
+Kailus was very amused and tempted to read more, but his fear of being caught in such a predicament kept him at bay.
 He closes his book before hurriedly leaving.

 "I know reading a living relative's book is forbidden, but it was just too irresistible.
 But~, the book proves one thing, and that's my Father's pettiness.
 I still remember the day he pushed me to the point of exhaustion over a 2-topping sandwich.
 A sandwich you could've made in 3 minutes, even if you were too lazy!
 He hasn't changed at all.
 The same man as yesterday and forevermore."